This Is the Wealthiest City in Your State

 Have you wondered where the wealthiest cities in the country are?
 New York City and San Francisco might come to mind, but big businesses and high rents don’t necessarily translate to wealth for a city’s residents.
-In fact, what separates some of the wealthiest cities from the poorest cities in the country might surprise you.
+In fact, what separates some of the wealthiest cities from their less wealthy counterparts might surprise you.

 Wealthiest City in Alaska: Juneau

 - Median household income: $88,390